-An Active Shooter is an individual actively engaged in killing or attempting to kill people in a confined and populated area; in most cases there is no pattern or method to their selection of victims.
+An active assailant is an individual actively engaged in killing or attempting to kill people in a confined and populated area; in most cases there is no pattern or method to their selection of victims.
 The event is unpredictable and evolves quickly.

 How you can prepare:

-- The USF Police Department and Emergency Management provide active shooter training.
+- The USF Police Department and Emergency Management provide active threat training.

 The awareness and preparedness of members of our community is equally important.
 We present this information for your use and distribution.

 If you witness any armed individual on campus at any time, immediately contact the Police Department via 9-1-1.
-In the event of an active shooter incident, please consider taking the following actions:
+In the event of an active threat incident, please consider taking the following actions: